Kotlin/kotlin-spec/README.md

 HTML version of the specification is available on the [Kotlin Website](https://kotlinlang.org/spec).

-PDF version can be downloaded using the links in the HTML version.
+PDF version can be downloaded using the links in the HTML version or using the [direct link](https://kotlinlang.org/spec/pdf/kotlin-spec.pdf).

 ## Kotlin grammar